edinburgh-napier/set09121/labs/lab6/physics.md

 }//box2d
 ```

 The helper function are declared in a new namespace.
-In this way, we are not defining global functions without a context.
+In this way, we are not defining global functions without a scope.

 ```cpp
 //b2d_utils.cpp